Strongest Man of the Netherlands

 Strongest Man of the Netherlands (Sterkste Man van Nederland) is an annual strongman competition held in the Netherlands and featuring exclusively Dutch athletes.
 The contest was established in 1979, with Gerard Du Prie winning the inaugural contest.
-Berend Veneberg and Jarno Hams hold the record for most wins with 7.
-Ted van der Parre holds 3 wins, and Ab Wolders and Gerard Du Prie each have 2 wins in the contest.
+Berend Veneberg and Jarno Hams hold the record for most wins with 7 each.
+Alex Moonen and Kelvin de Ruiter holds 4 wins each, Ted van der Parre holds 3 wins, and Kevin Hazeleger, Gerard Du Prie and Jitse Kramer each have 2 wins in the contest.

-Jarno Hams lost in 2014 for the first time in ten years and became 4th.
-There were some years he did not participate, but he was the undisputed champion.
-In 2015, the 7-time champion wanted to try one last time to become the only man to win 8 times, but Hams got injured just before the match, so another man took his place in the event.
+The competition has been held throughout the Netherlands and throughout the 38 times it has been held, only Borculo, Winschoten, Almere, Enschede, Arnhem and Weert have hosted the competition more than once.
+It is one of the oldest strongman competitions in the world.